sugaryourcoffee/monitoring/docs/ganglia.md

               collisions:0 txqueuelen:1000
               RX bytes:807186 (807.1 KB)  TX bytes:822338 (822.3 KB)

-We can see we have two interfaces that are poth capable of sending multicast.
+We can see we have two interfaces that are both capable of sending multicast.
 We have to send the data over the IP address that is configured in `gmetad.conf`.
 In this case the only address that is visible to other hosts is *192.168.178.111* which is *eth1*.
 If `gmond` sends over *eth0* we have to